cheexuan1205/Enhancing-Group-Recommendations-with-Novel-CDGRS-LOD-Model/README.md

 ## Key Features

-* Cross-domain recommendation using Linked Open Data
+* Cross-domain recommendation leveraging Linked Open Data (LOD) for richer knowledge integration
-* Advanced group preference aggregation strategies (KNN and Average Aggregation)
+* Advanced group preference aggregation using K-Nearest Neighbors (KNN) and averaging strategies
-* Semantic enrichment for improved recommendation accuracy
+* Semantic enrichment to enhance recommendation relevance and accuracy
-* Scalable architecture for real-world applications
+* Scalable and extensible architecture suitable for real-world applications
-* Evaluation on benchmark datasets with performance comparison using RMSE, MAE, AUC metrics and ROC curve
+* Comprehensive evaluation on benchmark datasets using RMSE, MAE, AUC, and ROC curve analysis

 ## Use Cases